MediaComem/comem-travel-log-ionic-setup/README.md

 Let's start by setting up the 3 tabs.
 We will use Ionic's [Tabs][ionic-tabs] component.

+> If your app **does not** use tabs, you should use whatever's appropriate instead.
+Refer to the Ionic documentation if need be.

 <a href="#top">↑ Back to top</a>

 ### Create the pages